jnazarioFastly/capsule8/docs/Architecture.md

 - __Sensor (pkg/sensor)__ - Actual structural instance of the Capsule8 sensor's process.
 Contains handles on info caches.

 - __Info Caches__ - Clients to Event Monitor.
-These listen to streams of sample records while maintaing metadata caches.
+These listen to streams of sample records while maintaining metadata caches.
 These emit annotations which are then packed into telemetry events.
 Found in [pkg/sensor](github.com/capsule8/capsule8/pkg/sensor).

 - __Telemetry Service__ - A [grpc](https://grpc.io/) server that allows telemetry clients to send subscription objects and receive telemetry events.